 In the Autumn of each year the Council refreshes its financial projections; though typically these are published through a Medium Term Financial Strategy/Plan, the short-term funding settlements through the pandemic rendered this work ineffectual, and instead we published shorter term Financial Outlook documents.
-From September 2023 we will publish Medium Term Financial Projections at least biannually; in the Autumn and alongside the final budget each year.
+From September 2023 onwards we publish our Medium Term Financial Projections at least biannually; in the Autumn alongside an Outlook for the year ahead, and again alongside the final budget each year.